New York ~ Day Nine

 Last ditch attempt at some food, I stopped at Cafe Habana.
 Picked up what they say is voted the best Cuban sandwich in NYC, to-go, for the road.
 Back to the hotel, got my luggage, ate my sandwich and waited for the airport shuttle.

 A two hour shuttle ride…ridiculous.
 But, picking up 7 people in NYC is no easy feat with traffic, one-ways, slow people, etc. Ugh.
 I’ve been sitting way too long today.
 After all the walking I’ve been doing, you would think I’d be okay with that.
 My feet are so swollen and blistered and everything below the belt is feeling numb.
 Time to bug my seat mates for a bathroom escape.
 I’m in the window seat.
 Commence airplane gymnastics in 3….2….1….

 I am sure I will have many follow-up stories, many poems inspired by this incredible experience.
-I am truly humbled and honored that so many of you stuck around to take the trip with me here in this humble forum.
+I am truly honored that so many of you stuck around to take the trip with me here in this humble forum.
 Patience while I get settled back at home, but then you can expect some entertaining output from me, no doubt.
 And I also look forward to reading as much of you guys as I can to catch up.
 As you can tell, very little time to reciprocate that for the last couple weeks.